Parliamentary.ai

 Overview

 This bill, the Skills and Post-16 Education Bill, focuses on improving access to technical education and training for students in England.
-Key changes relate to the withdrawal of Level 3 courses and increasing opportunities for students to learn about technical education providers.
+Key changes include stipulations regarding the withdrawal of level three courses and increased opportunities for students to learn about technical education and training options.

 Description